 The purpose of this learning wall is to keep you informed of the learning that your child is experiencing in school so that it may also be complimented at home.
-This month your child will be learning all about winter.
-Please encourage your children to look out for any signs of winter and discuss these at home.
-Our colours for this month is silver and white and we will be focusing on the square shape.
+This month your child will be learning all about spring and ourselves.
+Please encourage your children to look out for any signs of spring and discuss these at home.
+Our colour for this month is yellow and we will be focusing on the oval shape.
 We are so delighted with how our nursery children are progressing with their use of scissors.
 Please continue to encourage your children to follow the cutting programme at home or perhaps simply use old magazines or catalogues to cut out pictures of interest.
-Many thanks for returning your children's maths games.
-These games will be available in the nursery for any parents who wish to avail of these to use at home.
+This month we are focusing on the developing physical skills and packs will be sent home to practice these skills at home.

 Personal, Social and Emotional:

 • To encourage an understanding of what is right, what is wrong and why.